Blendify/blender-manual/trunk/blender_docs/manual/editors/uv/overview.rst

 Advantages of UVs
 =================

-While procedural textures (described in the previous chapters) are useful-they never repeat themselves and always "fit" 3D objects-they are not sufficient for more complex or natural objects.
+While procedural textures (described in the previous chapters) are useful -- they never repeat themselves and always "fit" 3D objects -- they are not sufficient for more complex or natural objects.
 For instance, the skin on a human head will never look quite right when procedurally generated.
 Wrinkles on a human head, or scratches on a car do not occur in random places, but depend on the shape of the model and its usage.
 Manually-painted images,